rogalj/MolStrucClassifier/docs/source/Install.rst

    git status

-When you upload the directories/files, you can also add a comment.
-You can add them like the following:
+When you upload the directories/files, you can also add a comment as following:

 .. code:: console